-EQR generally invests in equity securities with the idea of holding them in the client's account for a year or longer.
-Typically, ACR employs this strategy when the Firm believes the securities to be currently undervalued and/or ACR wants exposure to a particular asset class over time, regardless of the current projection for this class.
+EQR generally invests in equity securities with the idea of holding them in the client's account for several years or longer.
+Typically, ACR employs this strategy when the Firm believes the securities to be currently undervalued and ACR believes a satisfactory absolute return can be earned regardless of the current projection for the broader equity market asset class.

-EQR generally invests in publicly-traded marketable common stocks registered with authorized national regulatory bodies and listed on major national stock exchanges such as the New York Stock Exchange, NASDAQ and comparable exchanges in other countries.
+EQR generally invests in publicly traded marketable common stocks registered with authorized national regulatory bodies and listed on major national stock exchanges such as the New York Stock Exchange, NASDAQ and comparable exchanges in other countries.
 Occasionally, EQR invests in common stocks that are traded in the US OTC markets.